fboehm/applications/2024-02-statgen2024-abstract/2024-02-statgen2024-abstract.md

 Fibromuscular dysplasia (FMD) is a noninflammatory and nonatherosclerotic disease of artery walls that often affects medium-sized artery beds, including those of the renal arteries<sup>1–3</sup>.
-Multiple studies and case reports have implicated renal artery FMD in impaired kidney function<sup>4–7</sup>.
-We sought to quantify causal effects of: FMD on chronic kidney disease.
-We used publicly available summary statistics in a two-sample Mendelian randomization study.
-Specifically, we used genetic instruments for FMD from a meta-analysis of six genome-wide association studies of multifocal FMD<sup>8</sup>.
+Multiple studies implicated renal artery FMD in impaired kidney function<sup>4–7</sup>.
+We sought to quantify causal effects of FMD on chronic kidney disease (CKD) in a two-sample Mendelian randomization study with GWAS summary statistics.
+We used genetic instruments for FMD from a meta-analysis of six genome-wide association studies of multifocal FMD<sup>8</sup>.
 For each putative outcome variable, we performed a two-sample Mendelian randomization analysis with inverse-variance weighted, weighted median, MR-Egger, weighted mode, and simple mode methods.
 We obtained association effect estimates for putative outcomes from publicly available summary statistics from UK Biobank GWAS<sup>9</sup>.
-We considered three different p-value thresholds ($10^{-8}$, $10^{-7}$, $10^{-6}$) when choosing relevant SNP instruments for the MR analyses.
-All five methods showed no evidence of a causal effect of FMD on chronic kidney disease.
-To further investigate our findings, we performed sensitivity analyses in efforts to assess evidence of horizontal pleiotropy and other sources of confounding<sup>10,11</sup>.
+We considered three different p-value thresholds when choosing relevant SNP instruments for MR analyses.
+All five methods showed no evidence of a causal effect of FMD on CKD.
+To further evaluate our findings, we performed sensitivity analyses to assess evidence of horizontal pleiotropy and other sources of confounding<sup>10,11</sup>.

 ## References